Introduction to Data Science

 Data science is about analyzing real-world data sets, and so you will also complete three projects involving real data.
 On each project, you may work with a single partner.
 Both partners will receive the same score.

-The midterm exam will be held on Thursday, September 23th, 9:30 to 10:50 am PST.
+The midterm exam will be held on Thursday, March 10th, from 9:30 am to 10: 30 am.
 Please note the date and time carefully.

 Grades will be assigned using the following weighted components: